scillgame/scill-unity/unity-package/README.md

 ## Getting Started

+To add the Package using the Unity Package Manager:

+### Unity 2020.1.a21 and newer

+Use "add a package from git URL..." and use this URL: https://github.com/crystal-mesh/scill-unity.git?path=/unity-package

+### Older than Unity 2020.1.a21

+Clone the repository to your local disk and use "add package from disk...".
+Navigate to "repository-path/unity-package" and select the package.json file.

+## Documentation

 Extensive documentation, getting started guides and example code can be found in our [SCILL Unity SDK documentation](https://developers.scillgame.com/sdks/unity.html).